 Operator Esso Angola holds a 40% interest in Block 15 whereas Sonangol is the concessionaire.
 Other partners in the project and block include BP Exploration Angola (26.67%), Eni Exploration Angola (20%) and Statoil Angola Block 15 (13.33%).

-The overall investment on the project is estimated to be $2.4bn.
-Approximately $740m has been invested to bring the project to first production.
+The overall investment in the project is estimated to be $2.4bn.
+Approximately $740m has been invested to bring the project to the first production.

 Phase II development details of Kizomba satellite fields

 Subsea facilities at the Mondo South field are tied back to the existing Mondo floating, production, storage and offloading (FPSO) vessel, while the Kakocha and Bavuca fields are being developed as tiebacks to the existing Kizomba B FPSO.

 The project involves the drilling of 24 production wells, modifications to the topsides of the existing two FPSOs and installation of subsea flowlines and equipment.

 The Kizomba B FPSO, built with an investment of approximately $3bn, has a production capacity of 250,000bpd and a storage capacity of 2.2 million barrels, whereas the Mondo FPSO has a designed production capacity of 10,000bpd and a storage capacity of 1.6 million barrels.

 Block 15, which covers an area of approximately 4,144km² is estimated to hold oil reserves amounting to five billion barrels.
 As of April 2015, the block is estimated to have produced more than 1.8 billion barrels of oil.